aabrahamyan/similar_titles/README.md

 ## Structure

-Project contains 2 target, SimilarTitles and Jaccard (framework).
+Project contains 2 targets, SimilarTitles and Jaccard (framework).
 Separation is done in terms of modularity and reusability.

 ## Requirements
 - iOS Deployment Target: 9.1